DeShone Kizer

 DeShone Allen Kizer (/ˈkaɪzər/; born January 3, 1996) is an American former professional football quarterback who played in the National Football League (NFL) for four seasons.
 He played college football for the Notre Dame Fighting Irish and was selected by the Cleveland Browns in the second round of the 2017 NFL draft.
-Kizer served as the Browns' starter during his rookie season, but his tenure lasted only one year after going winless and leading the league in interceptions.
+Kizer served as the Browns' starter as a rookie, but his tenure lasted only one year after going winless and leading the league in interceptions.
 Kizer spent his last three seasons as a backup for the Green Bay Packers, Las Vegas Raiders, and Tennessee Titans.

 Early life

 Kizer attended Central Catholic High School in Toledo, Ohio.
 He was named the Associated Press Ohio Division III co-offensive player of the year as a senior in 2013.
 A three-year starter, Kizer helped lead the Fighting Irish high school football team to a combined 34–6 overall record in 2011–13 (8–2 in playoff games), including a 14–1 record and Ohio Division II state title in 2012.

 In his career, Kizer's totals included 5,684 passing yards and 56 touchdowns to go with 1,211 rushing yards and 17 touchdowns.

 Considered a four-star recruit by Rivals.com, Kizer was rated as the ninth best dual-threat quarterback prospect of his class.
 On June 11, 2013, Kizer announced his commitment to play college football at the University of Notre Dame for the Fighting Irish.